nuc134r/factory_castle/factory_castle/README.md

 container.register((c) => MyService(c.res(), c.res()));
 ```

-Each factory delegate recieves current `FactoryContainer` instance as a parameter so that dependencies can be injected into constructor via `resolve<>()` method.
+Each factory delegate recieves shorthand wrapper for current `FactoryContainer` instance as a parameter so that dependencies can be injected into constructor via `res<>()` method.

 Components are resolved lazily so the order of registration is not important.
 See the full example: